-With the new physics, the physics of quantum theory and relativity, we have built technologies unimaginable only 50 years ago.
+With the new physics, the physics of quantum theory and relativity, we have built technologies unimaginable only fifty years ago.
 But the full meaning of the science we have discovered has remained a mystery.
 There are major paradoxes because fundamental attributes of the reality we observe, both in experiments and in everyday life, cannot be explained in the physics.
-In quantum theory the great paradox is the measurement problem which addresses the determinacy of the physical world, i.e. what is physically real.
+In quantum theory the great paradox is the measurement problem which addresses the determinacy of the physical world, meaning what is physically real in the world.
 In relativity the great paradoxes are the passage of time, and the Now, meaning the present moment.
-These problems have stymied the best minds on the planet for nearly 100 years; the reason is that the problems in both these pillars of the new physics are not with the physics itself.
+These problems have stymied the best minds on the planet for nearly a hundred years.
+The reason is that the problems in both these pillars of the new physics are not with the physics itself.
 What is newly presented here is that the solutions exist at different levels of logical type, effectively contextual to the physical domain universally assumed to govern all physics.
 As Einstein remarked, the solution cannot be known at the same level as the problem that produced it.
 Logical type is the key, and in this light the resolution is straightforward.

-The ideal example is a movie.
+The ideal example here is a movie.
 A movie film is simply a sequence of still images; but the movie itself, as a dynamical whole, is of course a completely different kind of thing to the still image of a single frame.
 The frame is of the first ‘primitive’ logical type; the movie as a whole, the set of frames, is of a second logical type.
 You cannot play a single frame, it is not the right kind of thing.
 The movie projector is a different kind of thing again.
 It iterates the frames of any and all movies.
 It is thus of the class of all possible sets of frames, of a third logical type.
 Movie films do not run themselves: an iterative, third-logical-type device is required.

 QBism is the new interpretation of quantum theory put forward by a group of physicists led by Christopher Fuchs.
-The full meaning is described in QBism.
+A brief description is given in QBism.
 This theory states that the real world is determinate solely where observed.
 It sounds crazy, but this approach resolves all the problems in the quantum theory.
 As the authors state, this:

 … removes the paradoxes, conundra, and pseudo-problems that have plagued quantum foundations for the past nine decades (Fuchs et al., 2013, 1)